MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.CalculatedMembers.md

 ## Example

 This example adds a set to the PivotTable.
-It assumes a PivotTable exists on the active worksheet that is connected to an OLAP data source which contains a field titled "[Product].[All Products]".
+It assumes that a PivotTable exists on the active worksheet that is connected to an OLAP data source which contains a field titled "[Product].[All Products]".

 ```vb